-Redemption settlement assets, restricted-Fair value for securities is based on quoted market prices for the same or similar securities.
+Redemption settlement assets, restricted-Redemption settlement assets, restricted consists of cash and cash equivalents and marketable securities.
+The fair value for securities is based on quoted market prices for the same or similar securities.

 Cash collateral, restricted-The spread deposits are recorded at their fair value based on discounted cash flow models.
 The Company uses a valuation model that calculates the present value of estimated cash flows for each asset.
-The fair value is based on the weighted average life of the underlying securities and a discount rate.
+The fair value is based on the term of the underlying securities and a discount rate.
 The carrying amount of excess funding deposits approximates its fair value due to the relatively short maturity period and average interest rates, which approximate current market rates.

-Other investment securities-Other investment securities consist primarily of U.S. Treasury and government securities.
+Other investment securities-Other investment securities consist primarily of restricted cash and marketable securities.
 The fair value is based on quoted market prices for the same or similar securities.